 Nicholas' individual design approach is evident and runs through the DNA of his brand.
-This was primarily demonstrated in his earliest collection, ‘Culture Clash' Spring Summer 15, where Nicholas established his nuanced references to style and nonconformity; as he looked to the varied and volatile landscape of Britain's post-war subcultures.
+This was primarily demonstratedin his earliest collection, ‘Culture Clash' Spring Summer 15, where Nicholas established his nuanced referencesto style and nonconformity; as he looked to the varied and volatile landscape of Britain's post-war subcultures.
 He worked with the acclaimed DJ Don Letts to inform his research and the pair subsequently created a mix tape toaccompany the collection, something that Nicholas has continued to do with a different artist each season: in turn expanding his design practice.